 Trustee Removals: If a Will forms a Trust, a dispute over the Trustee’s appointment is Probate Litigation.

-If you have any questions about estates, probate litigation, or any other estate law topics, please contact Juris schedule a free consultation.
+If you have any questions about estates, probate litigation, or any other estate law topics, please contact Juris Law & Mediation to schedule a consultation.
 Our experienced probate litigation attorneys will make it easy for you to understand and provide top notch representation so you can make the best decisions for yourself and your family.